czeni/matplotlib-minimal/README.md

-# Matplotlib 2.2.3 with Python3.6.8 on Alpine Linux 3.9
+# Matplotlib 2.2.4 with Python3.6.8 on Alpine Linux 3.9.2

-2018 November
+Janos Czentye, HSNLab@BME

+2019 March

 ### Description

-This repository provides a Dockerfile for building and image for Matplotlib 2.2.3 with Python3.6.8.
+This repository provides a Dockerfile for building and image for Matplotlib 2.2.4 with Python3.6.8.

-The Docker image is based on the latest Alpine Linux 3.9 for a minimum size image(~139MB).
+The Docker image is based on the latest Alpine Linux 3.9.2 for a minimum size image(~139MB).
 It uses Alpine packages from main and community repos.

 Matplotlib is compiled from source using Python pip tool.